 The world of digital marketing has reached a critical decision point.
 For years, digital agencies have espoused their data-driven / innovative / tech-savvy credentials, while behind the curtain the work is done by people.
-An agencies’ DNA is that of a services business with every strategic plan, compensation model and sales channel geared toward services – thus they have little incentive to become efficient if it means reducing services revenues.
-Despite the glossy tech-centric webpages and “proprietary platforms”, the idea of a productized software offering simply doesn’t fit into the services mindset of most major agencies.
+An agencies’ DNA is that of a services business with every strategic plan, compensation model and sales channel geared toward services – however, the emergence of relevant AI use- cases is breaking the model altogether.
+Agencies simply have to automate everything they can – if they don’t, a nimble competitor will.

 “More than ever, we need agency partners to see around corners and innovate in areas such as measurement, stewardship, content development, artificial intelligence, immersive experiences, multicultural media ecosystem development, media supply chain efficiency, and the future of media and advertising...
 We’re finding that we can do more work in-house productively and we can strengthen agency partnerships at the same time to create even more value.”

 Such a backdrop is important in the context of a Confidential Information Memorandum (CIM) that Bravery Group is currently releasing to strategic Buy-Side parties.
 The SaaS platform company Bravery Group represents provides a rare opportunity for a visionary agency to leapfrog all of their peers and become the foremost authority on spend effectiveness while becoming a more sustainable balance of automation and services.
-This SaaS company is already “seeing around corners” for some of the most influential brands in the world because they provide the end-to-end automation that agencies are (poorly) imitating with an ever-growing team of consultants.
+This SaaS company is already “seeing around corners” for some of the most influential brands in the world because they provide the end-to-end automation and AI-driven insights that brands are clamoring for.

 A glimpse into the SaaS platform.